i-dot-ai/one-big-thing/README.md

 open http://localhost:8055/

-To populate the database with fake data:
+To populate the database with fake data and provide courses essential for the app to run:

     docker-compose run web python manage.py add_courses